gregv12/fluxtion-server/docs/architecture/sequence-diagrams/index.md

-# Fluxtion Server Sequence Diagrams
+# Mongoose server Sequence Diagrams

 ## Introduction

-This directory contains sequence diagrams that illustrate the key operations in the Fluxtion Server framework.
+This directory contains sequence diagrams that illustrate the key operations in the Mongoose server framework.
 Sequence diagrams are a type of UML diagram that show how objects interact in a particular scenario of a use case.
 They are particularly useful for understanding the dynamic behavior of a system.

 ## Available Sequence Diagrams